codecrafting-io/AdvancedPathTracingCP2077/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/codecrafting-io/AdvancedPathTracingCP2077/total?color=blueviolet)](https://github.com/codecrafting-io/AdvancedPathTracingCP2077/releases)
 [![Issues](https://img.shields.io/github/issues/codecrafting-io/AdvancedPathTracingCP2077)](https://github.com/codecrafting-io/AdvancedPathTracingCP2077/issues)

-This repository is for the development of the [Cyber Engine Tweaks](https://wiki.redmodding.org/cyber-engine-tweaks) based mod for the game [Cyberpunk 2077](https://www.cyberpunk.net/).
-The mod enables key advanced controls for Path Tracing, all now available through a native UI thanks to [Native Settings](https://www.nexusmods.com/cyberpunk2077/mods/3518).
+This repository is for the development of the `Advanced Path Tracing` mod for the game [Cyberpunk 2077](https://www.cyberpunk.net/).
+The mod is based on [Cyber Engine Tweaks](https://wiki.redmodding.org/cyber-engine-tweaks) and enables key advanced controls for Path Tracing, all now available through a native UI thanks to [Native Settings](https://www.nexusmods.com/cyberpunk2077/mods/3518).

 **NOTE:** This is a **Work In Progress** mod, so things may improve in the future.